With the launch of our first e-commerce template, The Amelie, we have been thinking and talking about online interiors shops almost constantly!

 Our recommendation is to start small with inventory numbers, and instead, focus on growing your inventory range.
 It’s more important that your store look fully stocked and offer multiple purchase opportunities than to have large quantities on hand, since re-ordering usually isn’t a big deal.
 You want clients coming back for more and checking in for new products regularly.
 A shop with 10-12 products leaves a lot to be desired.

 We’ve made this part easy!
-Just purchase your e-commerce template, like the recently launched Amelie, and set up your store.
+Just purchase your e-commerce template, like the Amelie, and set up your store.
 The Amelie was created with this exact purpose in mind—helping interior designers launch or enhance their online shops.
 Just FYI: You will need your product weights and dimensions on hand to calculate shipping costs.

 A few tips for your launch: